-In honor of the 60-th birthday of Dane Flannery and the 65-th birthday of Robert Craigen.
+In honor of the 60-th birthday of Dane Flannery (University of Galway, Ireland) and the 65-th birthday of Robert Craigen (University of Manitoba, Canada).

 Hadamard 2025 is the eighth in a series of conferences, the previous seven being held at Wollongong, Australia (1993); Seville, Spain (2007); Galway, Ireland (2009); Melbourne, Australia (2011); Lethbridge, Canada (2014); Budapest, Hungary (2017); Krakow, Poland (2022).
 The 1993 conference, called the “Hadamard Centenary” in recognition of Hadamard’s 1893 paper, was organized by Jennifer Seberry and colleagues.